 Bellarmine Hall has a capacity of 434 and houses five floors of women and one floor of men with upperclass standing.
 It provides study and recreational facilities, a lounge, a snack bar and dining hall.
 Experienced Directors and Resident Assistants are also in residence.
-Residents of both halls will take their meals in the Bellarmine dining room.
+All students living on campus take their meals in the Bellarmine dining room.